 Craig and Brady Fernandes are #MadeForKnoxville.

-Brady pursued Patriot Threads, a philanthropic clothing brand, as a Capstone Project for his high school.
+Brady pursued Patriot Threads, a philanthropic clothing brand, as his Capstone Project in high school.
 In his pursuit, he realized his entrepreneurial venture provided him the opportunity to give back to a group that had given him so much: his local veterans.

 What began as a school project turned into a lesson on relationships and gratitude, with people throughout his Knoxville community stepping in to help Brady’s cause.
 After partnering with local organizations that support veterans–and witnessing the impact he could have on his community–Brady realized the true power and purpose of business lies in how it allows you to give back.